 If you have sustained an injury on another person’s property — such as in a slip and fall, trip and fall, or other “premises liability” accidents — you will be required to prove the owner’s negligence in order to pursue compensation.
-Skilled Toronto personal injury lawyers will help victims seek fair and sufficient financial recovery in occupiers’ liability claims.
+Our Toronto personal injury lawyers may be able to help victims seek fair and sufficient financial recovery in occupiers’ liability claims.

 Fundamental Concepts in Premises Liability Law